-You are receiving this notice because all or a portion of a payment you are receiving from your company's retirement plan (the "Plan") is eligible to be rolled over to an IRA or an employer plan.
+You are receiving this notice because all or a portion of a payment you are receiving from the Plan is eligible to be rolled over to either an IRA or an employer plan; or if your payment is from a designated Roth account, to a Roth IRA or designated Roth account in an employer plan.
 This notice is intended to help you decide whether to do such a rollover.

-This notice describes the rollover rules that apply to payments from the Plan that are not from a designated Roth account (a type of account in some employer plans that is subject to special tax rules).
-If you also receive a payment from a designated Roth account in the Plan, you will be provided a different notice for that payment, and the Plan administrator or the payor will tell you the amount that is being paid from each account.
+This notice describes the rollover rules that apply to payments from the Plan.
+To the extent that the rules differ based on whether the payment is from a Designated Roth Account or from an account that is Not a Designated Roth Account, those differences will be identified in each section of this notice.
 Rules that apply to most payments from a plan are described in the "General Information About Rollovers" section.
 Special rules that only apply in certain circumstances are described in the "Special Rules and Options" section.